 • The risk of injury or other damage arising from accidents involving the Company’s overnight air cargo operations, equipment or parts sold and/or services provided;

 • Market acceptance of the Company’s commercial and military equipment and services;

 • Competition from other providers of similar equipment and services;

 • Changes in the value of marketable securities held as investments;

 • Mild winter weather conditions reducing the demand for deicing equipment;

-• Market acceptance and operational success of the Company’s commercial jet engines and parts business and the Company’s relatively new aircraft asset management business and related aircraft capital joint venture; and
+• Market acceptance and operational success of the Company’s relatively new aircraft asset management business and related aircraft capital joint venture; and

 A forward-looking statement is neither a prediction nor a guarantee of future events or circumstances, and those future events or circumstances may not occur.
 We are under no obligation, and we expressly disclaim any obligation, to update or alter any forward-looking statements, whether as a result of new information, future events or otherwise.